-March 26, 2008 — Way too many of the oddities on this site are of the man-made type, so it’s refreshing for me to write about one that’s formed by the mighty and mysterious forces of nature itself...even if the end product still looks completely man-made.
-Nature is such a copycat.
+March 26, 2008 — Way too many of the oddities on this site are man-made, so it’s refreshing for me to write about one that’s formed by the mighty and mysterious forces of nature itself...even if the end product still looks completely man-made.

 Giant’s Causeway article for O.T.I.S.
 Take two.

-Personally, I think the Causeway looks like a life-sized (yes, the size of life) Q*bert board, except that there are no coiled snakes to chase you off the edge because, well, St. Patrick drove them all off the island years ago.
+Personally, I think the Causeway looks like a life-sized Q*bert board, except that there are no coiled snakes to chase you off the edge because, well, St. Patrick drove them all off the island years ago.
 The stones do change colors when you step on them, though.
 I

 By now you’ve gandered at one or more of the pictures in this article, and I can tell that you’re still a little doubtful that the Causeway is completely natural in origin.
 What can I say?
 Nature’s accidents often way outdo man’s careful contrivances.
-But right on for disbelieving me.
-That’ll come in handy in reading O.T.I.S. in general.
-Near as I can figure it, and this is just a layman’s guess based on my one visit there, the columns are made of basalt, a type of igneous rock, which is formed from magma, so the creation of these columns is due to volcanic activity ages ago.
-Just kidding.
-That’s as near as National Geographic can figure it.
-Although I don’t know why I went to them for something so obviously internationally geographic.
+The columns are made of basalt formed from magma, so the creation of these columns is due to volcanic activity ages ago.

 Like every bit of nature that sticks out to us, the Giant’s Causeway has a bit of folklore attached to it.
-The story starts out well with two giant’s yelling curses from Ireland to Scotland, but then instead of a climactic battle that shears apart the very bridge they built to meet and fight, it ends with one of them hiding in a crib dressed like a baby.
+The story starts out well with two giant’s yelling curses from Ireland to Scotland, but instead of the story ending in a climactic battle that shears apart the very bridge they built to meet and fight, it ends with one of them hiding in a crib dressed like a baby.
 That’s right.
 The story of the Giant’s Causeway ends with a grown giant dressed up as a baby.
-If folklore had an author, I’d denigrate him publicly as a hack storyteller until he sued for mercy.

-The parking lot area and visitor’s center (or centre, I guess, in this case) for the attraction is located a literal mile uphill from the actual Causeway, so your initial excitement at arriving will ebb between the parking lot and the attraction.
-It’ll come back though once you arrive, as long as you push it out of your head that the downhill walk you just took will be uphill when you leave.
-If you’re infirm or a wuss, you can also pay for a shuttle bus to take you all the way.
 Before I arrived, I was under the impression that the columns extended for a few miles along the coast, but in reality, they’re only located in a compact space the size of a house or two.
-They might extend underwater for a ways further, but that doesn’t help us come and be amazed by them on our own.
+They might extend underwater for a ways further.
 Of course, the small area means that in high tourist season every stone will probably have a tourist atop it, more than one of whom will probably be imitating the crane kick from The Karate Kid.
 If do right, no can defense, after all.
 I went just before the tourist season really started, so although it was a bit cold, there weren’t that many people to get in the way.
-However, there were still enough that I got asked way too many times to take somebody’s picture.
-“Way too many times” means twice, by the way.
-Just kidding.
-Even though I’ll go to extreme lengths to never ask a stranger to take my picture (like buying and carting around three different kinds of tripods and becoming engaged to someone with an interest in photography), I understand the need.

 All in all, it’s the kind of place that induces wonder whether you want it induced or not.
-It’ll make you pull up a stepping stone, chew reflectively on the Power Bar you brought, stare out to Scotland, and think, “Man, I wish there weren’t so many tourists here.”
+It’ll make you pull up a stepping stone, chew reflectively on the Power Bar you brought, stare out to Scotland, and think, “Man, I would love to be playing Q*Bert while listening to Led Zeppelin.”

 The rope bridge is a lot shorter and sturdier than you’d think, and assuming you’ve already mastered the art of walking, is easy to walk across (it has a wood-plank floor).
-It’s also a lot more impressive to tell people that you crossed it than it is to actually cross it, but that’s pretty much true of everything I’ve ever done and every place I’ve ever seen, though.
-Don’t take that as insight into this site, please.
-In addition, seeing people cross it before you do takes away the uncertainty of the structural soundness of the contraption.
-An isolated stroll in the dead of night might change that dynamic a bit.
-They only allow a maximum of eight people on the bridge at any given time, and once you get to the rock of an island that it connects to the mainland, there’s nothing much really to do but return-cross it.
-Like the Giant’s Causeway, it’s also a mile away from where you park, but this time no shuttle bus.
-Such is life.
+It’s also a lot more impressive to tell people that you crossed it than it is to actually cross it, but that’s pretty much true of everything I’ve ever done and every place I’ve ever seen.